 - My Account

-Abram Harris, an African American economist, was born on the date in 1899 in Richmond, Virginia.
+Abram Harris, a Black economist, was born on the date in 1899.

-Abram Lincoln Harris Jr. made impressive strides in various specialized economic areas, anthropology, and black studies.
+Abram Lincoln Harris Jr. was from Richmond, Virginia.
+He made impressive strides in various specialized economic areas, anthropology, and Black studies.
 A graduate of Virginia Union University in 1922, he completed his M.A. in economics in 1924, and received his PhD in 1930 from Columbia University.
 From 1924 to 1945, Harris taught briefly at West Virginia State, worked for the Minneapolis Urban League, and taught at Howard University.
 During these years he collaborated with colleagues Ralph Bunche and E. Franklin Frazier attacking old values and outlooks on race.

 In 1931, he collaborated on "The Black Worker" with Jewish political scientist Sterling Spero.
 This was his most famous work, In 1935, he was the main author of a work suggesting the NAACP take a more active stance on race relations.
 The Harris Report, as it was called, prompted the organization to consider class as well as race relations.
 In the 1940s, he was the intellectual leader of the ultra-liberal Social Science Division of Howard, which he helped found in 1937.

 An intellectual conversion took place in Harris’ life after relocating to the University of Chicago in 1945.
 His deep concerns about the Soviet Union's totalitarian direction were expressed in his writing, "Black Communist in Dixie" for the Urban League's magazine Opportunity.